GetDKAN/dkan/docs/admin/dkan_workflow.rst

 My Workbench stores unpublished content in the Draft and Needs Review states, while Workflow roles give certain users the ability to moderate content through the editorial workflow.
 Users can view the state of the content as well as its age.

-Granicus Open Data Workflow organizes content into five different tabs: My Content, My Drafts, Needs Review, Stale Drafts, and Stale Reviews.
+DKAN Workflow organizes content into five different tabs: My Content, My Drafts, Needs Review, Stale Drafts, and Stale Reviews.

 The Stale Drafts and Stale Reviews tabs contain content that has gone untouched for too long.
 The default time limit is 72 hours before drafts become stale.